 Can you become a Host Family in Norway?

-Host Families need to meet some requirements to host an Au Pair in Norway and start this cultural exchange with all its benefits.
+requirements to host an Au Pair in Norway and start this cultural exchange with all its benefits.
 Make sure you meet the following requirements:

-• You have at least one child under the age of 18.
+You have at least one child under the age of 18.

-• You only want to host one Au Pair at a time.
+You only want to host one Au Pair at a time.

-• You are able to afford the costs of the program.
+You are able to afford the costs of the program.

-• You have a private room for your new family member.
+You have a private room for your new family member.

-• You are able to pay for the Norwegian language course (at least NOK 8,850 per year).
+You are able to pay for the Norwegian language course (at least NOK 8,850 per year).

-• You are willing to pay for insurance in Norway
+You are willing to pay for insurance in Norway.

-• You are willing to sign the official contract from the Norwegian Directorate of Immigration (UDI).
+You are willing to sign the official contract from the Norwegian Directorate of Immigration (UDI).

-• You are willing to consider the Au Pair a family member.
+You are willing to consider the Au Pair a family member.

 If your family fulfills all the requirements, we would like to help you connect with the right candidates!

-The first step is to create a profile and personalize it with pictures and information about your family.
-Do not forget to write a “welcome” letter to future participants and define the expectations you have.
+letter to future participants and define the expectations you have.
 If possible, try to describe how a typical day of the family looks like.

 The second step is to start the communication with possible candidates.
 Our users can send standard messages and add others to their list of favorites.
-If you choose to become a Premium Member you can send personalized messages and get additional support.
+If you choose to

 Make sure your prospective Au Pair can be part of the program.
 Have a look at the requirements for Non-European Union and European Union participants.
-We have gathered all the information about the program’s regulations, visa process and Host Family duties for you in our step by step guide.
+We have gathered all the information about the

 Hosting EU and Non-EU applicants in Norway

-There are some official requirements candidates need to meet to live this adventure in Norway.
-Candidates from Non-EU/EFTA member countries need to apply for a visa to be part of the program.
+apply for a visa to be part of the program.
 Nevertheless, by keeping the doors open to all participants you have a better chance of finding the right candidate for your family.

 In general, Au Pairs need to have experience in taking care of children, be healthy and can’t have children of their own or even be married.
 Of course they also have to be interested in immersing themselves in the Scandinavian culture and learn Norwegian.